mirkolagnese/movie-catalog/README.md

 persistence, with explicit
 reference to a particular _Movie_.
 The relationship ``Movie <--> Rating`` is ``1..N``.

-It is assumed that a movie must have at least one _Director_.
-Thus, deletion of a _Director_ will cascade into the deletion of all the movies which have only that _Director_ (which will eventually cascade into the deletion of the related _Ratings_).
+It is assumed that a _Movie_ must have at least one _Director_.
+Thus, deletion of a _Director_ will cascade into the deletion of all the _Movies_ which have only that _Director_ (which will eventually cascade into the deletion of the related _ Ratings_).

-The owning entity of the ``Movie <--> Director`` relationship will be the Movie entity.
-This, from a blackbox perspective, would mean that movies will contain a set of directors in their details, whilst directors will only contain details about their names.
-However, a retrieval of all the movies directed by a director is still possible through a specific API endpoint.
+The owning entity of the ``Movie <--> Director`` relationship will be the _Movie_ entity.
+This, from a blackbox perspective, would mean that _Movies_ will contain a set of _Directors_ in their details, whilst _Directors_ will only contain details about their names.
+However, a retrieval of all the _Movies_ directed by a _Director_ is still possible through a specific API endpoint.